BHWT Education Programme

 Many schools are interested in learning more about how they can help ex-battery hens, whether by re-homing them or by supporting pupils to understand how and why commercial egg production systems are often unable to meet the welfare needs of the hens.

-We have developed a learning programme for primary schools that builds upon the powerful benefits of learning with and about animals, and upon the skills and passion of our volunteers.
-Our learning programme offers accessible, curriculum-supporting resources to schools to help pupils explore food, farming and animal welfare topics and gain the knowledge and skills to make food choices that are healthy for both themselves and for farmed animals.
+We have developed an education programme for primary schools that builds upon the powerful benefits of learning with and about animals, and upon the skills and passion of our volunteers.
+Our education programme offers accessible, curriculum-supporting resources to schools to help pupils explore food, farming and animal welfare topics and gain the knowledge and skills to make food choices that are healthy for both themselves and for farmed animals.

 There are two ways to get involved – either download your own resources to use in schools or book a workshop and one of our friendly volunteers will come and visit you with one or more of their hens (unless you have your own in school of course!).